Das-Dipto/Rhythmic-Summer-Client/README.md

 - Website features-

-  - This website deals with music intrument training school and facility during summmer-camp.
+  - This website deals with music instruments training school and facility during summer-camp.
-    Here initially users registered as student and their role can be revisied as instructor and admin later on
+    Here initially users registers as student and their role can be revised as instructor and admin later on by main Admin.

   - Admin plays the prime role in this site.
-Formally he/she manages users and approve/ deny class by instructor.
+Formally he/she manages users and approve/deny class by instructor.
     H/She delivers feedback on deny status whenever it requires.
 A dedicated built in dashboard enables him/her to perform his responsibilty

   - Instructors are able to add music related class with available seats and price.
 They have also got a dedicated